-Number of Images Shot

-LCD Monitor ON Playback Time

-(Based on the CIPA standard)

-Approx. 210 images Approx. 4 hours
+Number of Ir LCD Monitor ON (Based on the CIPA standard) (Based on the CIPA LCD Monitor Off Approx. 210 images Approx. 600 images Approx. 4 hours

 - •The actual figures will vary according to the shooting conditions and settings. - •Movie data is excluded.